asengupta/avishek.net/_posts/2021-04-19-quadratic-form-optimisation-pca-motivation-part-one.md

 **Maximise $$V^T\Sigma V$$ \\
 Subject to: $$V^TV=1$$**

+The constraint $$V^TV=1$$ is present because **we'd like $$V$$ to be a unit vector**.
-We will have more to say about the constraint $$V^TV=1$$ in a bit, when we elaborate on the Quadratic Form of a matrix, but for the moment, understand that the definition of Principal Components Analysis is about finding a set of vectors which maximise the variance of a data set when those vectors are used as the basis.
+Thus, we have formulated the definition of Principal Components Analysis, i.e., finding a set of vectors which maximise the variance of a data set when those vectors are used as the basis.

-Of course, there is a lot of be said about eigendecomposition, but take particular note of the form of the cost function.
+Of course, there is a lot to be said about eigendecomposition, but take particular note of the form of the cost function.
 Very generally, it is $$xQx^T$$ or $$x^TQx$$ (depending upon how you have structured your data).
 This form arises quite often in general optimisation problems, and obviously, is very important in Linear Algebra.
 This belongs to the class of optimisation called **Quadratic Optimisation**.

 We will explore optimisation in a little bit, but let us focus on the **Quadratic Form of a Matrix** first.